The Space of augmented stability conditions: Introduction

 \item $\cC_\bullet$ denotes a collection of full thick triangulated subcategories $\cC_{\leq v} \subset \cC$, indexed by the terminal vertices of $\Gamma(\Sigma)$.
 The categories $\cC_{\le v}$ satisfy axioms, which include generating $\cC$ and semiorthogonality conditions. \end{itemize}

-We refer the reader to \Cref{D:multiscaleline} and \Cref{D:multiscale_decomposition} for the full set of axioms that these data must satisfy.
+We refer the reader to \Cref{D:multi-scaleline} and \Cref{D:multi-scale_decomposition} for the full set of axioms that these data must satisfy.
 Instead, we will explain here the simplest non-trivial case:

-\begin{ex} Suppose all components of $\Sigma$ are terminal except for the root component $\Sigma_r \subset \Sigma$, i.e. the one containing $p_\infty$.
+\begin{ex} Suppose all components of $\Sigma$ are terminal except for the root component $\Sigma_r \subset \Sigma$, i.e. the one containing $p_\infty$ --- see \Cref{F:2level} for a visualization.
 One can choose an isomorphism of marked curves with meromorphic differential $(\Sigma_r,p_\infty,\omega_r) \cong (\bP^1,\infty,dz)$, unique up to the action of $\bC$ by trans\-lation on the latter.
 Under this isomorphism, the set of nodes in $\Sigma_r \setminus \{p_\infty\}$ corresponds to a configuration of distinct complex numbers $n_1,\ldots,n_k \in \bC$.
-This configuration, taken up to simultaneous translation and scaling by a positive real number, uniquely determines the multiscale line $\Sigma$ up to isomorphism.
+This configuration, taken up to simultaneous translation and scaling by a positive real number, uniquely determines the multi-scale line $\Sigma$ up to a notion of equivalence called \emph{real oriented isomorphism}.

 The categorical data consist of thick triangulated subcategories $\cC_{\leq v_i} \subset \cC$, where $v_i$ is the vertex corresponding to the component that connects to $\Sigma_r$ at $n_i$.
 In this case the axioms state that the $\cC_{\le v_i}$ together generate $\cC$ as a triangulated category, that $\cC_{\le v_i}\subset \cC_{\le v_j}$ whenever $n_j-n_i \in \bR_{>0} \subset \bC$, and that $\Hom_{\cC}(\cC_{\le v_j},\cC_{\le v_i}) = 0$ whenever the imaginary part $\Im(n_j-n_i)>0$.
 This structure is quite similar to the filtered semiorthogonal decompositions obtained in \cite{quasiconvergence}*{Thm.
 2.29}, except now with the additional data of the configuration $(n_1,\ldots,n_k)$.